 You joined Safehold in March 2019.
 Talk about your experience so far.

-I joined Safehold at the start of what has been a transformational year.
-When I joined nine months ago, we had around $1 billion of ground leases, and we closed the year around $3 billion.
-I joined at the tail end of the research and development (R&D) period - although R&D really never stops when you're starting a business - and I experienced the first wave of real success and market recognition that we've all enjoyed over the last nine months.
+I joined Safehold at the start of what was a transformational year.
+When I joined, we had around $1 billion of ground leases, and we closed the year around $3 billion.
+I came on board at the tail end of the research and development (R&D) period - although R&D really never stops when you're starting a business - and I experienced the first wave of real success and market recognition that we all enjoyed.
+While 2020 has been a challenging time for the whole commercial real estate industry, it's been encouraging to see the market begin to come back and our transaction activity pick up significantly over the last 60 days.

 Talk about some of the legal innovations Safehold has brought to ground leases.